April 13, 2026

 • Cost per closed deal: $120k in outreach labor

-They monitored 500 target accounts for:
+They stopped emailing everyone.
+They started monitoring 500 target accounts for:

 • LinkedIn job posts (finance hires)